espace

 Book or book chapters

-Published versions of chapters or whole books are seldom permitted to be made openly available in espace unless published Open Access
+Published versions of chapters or whole books are seldom permitted to be made openly available in espace unless published Open Access.

 Conference papers